Section 122.178 | TechCred program.

 (d) Whether approving an application will promote regional diversity in apportioning reimbursements uniformly across the state;

 (e) Any other factors the director considers relevant in determining whether to approve an application.

 (2) The chancellor of higher education shall establish a list of approved microcredentials.
 The director shall not approve an application submitted under division (C) of this section unless the microcredentials identified in the application are included in the chancellor's list.
-Not later than ninety days after the effective date of this section, the director shall create a list of training providers that offer a microcredential included in the chancellor's list.
+Not later than ninety days after April 14, 2020, the director shall create a list of training providers that offer a microcredential included in the chancellor's list.
 Thereafter, the director shall annually update the list of training providers.

 (3) If the director approves an employer's application for participation in the program, the approval is valid as long as the employer maintains accurate application information under division (C)(1) of this section with the director.
 The employer shall submit the updated information to the director at the beginning of the third fiscal year the employer participates in the program and every other subsequent fiscal year thereafter.